jaywonchung/CAD-QSMNet/README.md

 # Introduction

 Implementation of and experiments on the QSMNet (https://arxiv.org/abs/1803.05627)
+-> Now CAD-QSMNet is not an implementation of the original QSMNet any more, but we indeed heavily drew inspiration from it.

 # Project Management